aliceC119/rock-paper-scissors-lizard-spock-game/README.md

   + The codes that respond to the 'Choices' and 'Moves Left' displays are inspired by https://www.geeksforgeeks.org/html-dom-style-display-propert

   # Content
-  + The Rules of the game were taken from https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock
+  + The text of the Rules of the game is taken from https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock

   # Media